Election Frequently Asked Questions

 How does an eligible teenage voter participate in a primary election?

-A registered active voter who is 18 years old on the date of a primary election, presidential primary election, or any other election is eligible to vote.
+A registered active voter who is 18 years old on the date of any election is eligible to vote.

 What is on the Election Ballot?

-The Sample Ballot for the 2024 Primary Election will be available soon.
+A Sample Ballot for the 2024 General Election will be provided here once it’s solidified.

 What is a Noncommitted Delegate?